SJ0769/Obsidian-Notes-SJ/content/Type Theory/Type Theory.md

 	$\underset{n:Nat}{\Pi}\underset{n:Nat}{\Sigma}\text{ prime}(p) \times p\geq n$
 	i.e., find its corresponding type and find an element of it

-**Equality Types**
-The identity function takes two elements $a, b$ of the type $'Nat'$ and returns type $a=b$ Thus, there is a type for every possible equality proposition.
-Although not all of these types are valid.
-	i.e., the type 1=2
-	This type contains no members and thus is unprovable

 ## Semantics
 The semantics of simple type theory $(STT)$ is based on 'standard' models.